 Between the 16th and 19th centuries, during Spanish colonial rule, the Spanish real was the local currency.
-After its independence, Peru introduced its own version of the real in 1822 and then replaced it with the sol in 1963.
+After its independence, Peru introduced its own version of the real in 1822.

-This isn’t the same sol you’ll find in Peru today.
-That money went out of circulation in the 1980s, and the country introduced the inti currency instead.
+In 1963, the government replaced the real with a form of money called the sol.
+This differs from the sol you’ll find in use today, as it went out of circulation in the 1980s when the country introduced the inti currency.
 But an unstable political climate led to mismanagement, hyperinflation, and a short lifespan for the currency.

 Peruvian nuevo sol banknotes and coins